on2me/on2me/README.md

 👋 Hello, I'm On2Me!
 Welcome to my GitHub profile!
-I'm a passionate Cyber Security specialist from Landau in der Pfalz, Germany.
+I'm a passionate Cyber Security specialist from Germany.
 I am always eager to learn new things and take on challenges to make digital systems more secure.

 🛡️ Expertise
 Penetration Testing: Skilled in conducting thorough security assessments to identify vulnerabilities and recommend mitigation strategies.